 - Potential Benefits of Treating Acute Infection.
-Preliminary data indicate that treatment of acute HIV infection with combination antiretroviral therapy has a beneficial effect on laboratory markers of disease progression [297-301].
-Theoretically, early intervention could decrease the severity of acute disease; alter the initial viral setpoint, which can affect disease-progression rates; reduce the rate of viral mutation as a result of suppression of viral replication; preserve immune function; and reduce the risk for viral transmission. - Potential Risks of Treating Acute HIV Infection.

-The potential disadvantages of initiating therapy include exposure to antiretroviral therapy without a known clinical benefit, which could result in drug toxicities, development of antiretroviral drug resistance, the need for continuous therapy, and adverse effect on quality of life.
+Preliminary data indicate that treatment of acute HIV infection with combination antiretroviral therapy has a beneficial effect on laboratory markers of disease progression [315-319].
+Theoretically, early intervention could decrease the severity of acute disease; alter the initial viral setpoint, which can affect disease-progression rates; reduce the rate of viral mutation as a result of suppression of viral replication; preserve immune function; and reduce the risk for viral transmission.
+Additionally, although data are limited and the clinical relevance is unclear. the profound loss of gastrointestinal lymphoid tissue that occurs during the first weeks of infection may be mitigated by the early initiation of antiretroviral therapy [320, 321]. - Potential Risks of Treating Acute HIV Infection.
+The potential disadvantages of initiating therapy include exposure to antiretroviral therapy without a known clinical benefit, which could result in drug toxicities, development of antiretroviral drug resistance, the need for continuous therapy with strict adherence, and adverse effect on quality of life.

 The above risk and benefit considerations are similar to those for initiating therapy in the chronically infected asymptomatic patient.
 The health care provider and the patient should be fully aware that the rationale for therapy for acute HIV infection is based on theoretical considerations, and the potential benefits should be weighed against the potential risks.
 For these reasons, treatment of acute HIV infection should be considered optional at this time (CIII).
+Providers should consider enrolling patients with acute HIV infection in a clinical trial to evaluate the natural history of acute HIV and to determine the role of antiretroviral therapy in this setting.
+Information regarding such trials can be obtained at www.clinicaltrials.gov or from local HIV treatment experts.

-Treatment of Recent But Non-Acute HIV Infection or Infection of Undetermined Duration

-Besides patients with acute HIV infection, experienced clinicians also recommend consideration of therapy for patients in whom seroconversion has occurred within the previous 6 months (CIII).
-Although the initial burst of viremia among infected adults usually resolves in 2 months, rationale for treatment during the 2- to 6-month period after infection is based on the probability that virus replication in lymphoid tissue is still not maximally contained by the immune system during this time [302].
+Treatment of Recent but Nonacute HIV Infection or Infection of Undetermined Duration patients in whom seroconversion has occurred within the previous 6 months (CIII).
+Although the initial burst of viremia among infected adults usually resolves in 2 months, rationale for treatment during the 2- to 6month period after infection is based on the probability that virus replication in lymphoid tissue is still not maximally contained by the immune system during this time [322].